TeselaGen/api-client/README.md

     python3 setup.py test
     ```

     You may use the docker environment for testing.
-For that, first build the environment with `sh build.sh`.
-Then just run the container with `sh run_dev.sh`.
+For that, first build the environment with `bash build.sh`.
+Then just run the container with `bash run_dev.sh`.
 Once inside (`docker exec -ti tgclient bash`), go to `home/` and you are ready to run the test command shown above.

 ### Publishing